How to Convert string with delimiter into an array in react typescript?

 What does split do in react?

-split is a method in a String that takes a regular expression pattern, splits the string into an array of substrings, and returns the array.
+split is a method in JavaScript’s String class that takes a regular expression pattern, splits the string into an array of substrings, and returns the array.
+If no pattern is specified, the default delimiter is a space.

 Conclusion